livezingy/tesstrain-win/README.md

 ```
 2. Prepare the base traineddata

    If you train from scratch, no need to do this.
-If you train Fine-tune, download the base traineddata from the [tessdata_best](https://github.com/tesseract-ocr/tessdata_best),
-and Place it to the ./data/tessdata.
+If you train Fine-tune, download the base traineddata from the [tessdata_best](https://github.com/tesseract-ocr/tessdata_best),and Place it to the ./data/tessdata.

 3. Change the foo.numbers/foo.punc/foo.wordlist in data filefolder

    The three files should be consistent with the base traineddata.
 You could download them from [langdata_lstm](https://github.com/tesseract-ocr/langdata_lstm).

 4. Prepare the ground truth

    Place ground truth consisting of line images and transcriptions in the folder data/MODEL_NAME-ground-truth.
 This list of files will be split into training and evaluation data, the ratio is defined by the RATIO_TRAIN variable.

    Images must be TIFF and have the extension .tif or PNG and have the extension .png, .bin.png or .nrm.png.

    Transcriptions must be single-line plain text and have the same name as the line image but with the image extension replaced by .gt.txt.

-5.Run the command prompt as an administrator, Go to the tesstrain-win directory, e. g.:
+5. Run the command prompt as an administrator, Go to the tesstrain-win directory, e. g.:
 ```
 cd %USERPROFILE%/tesstrain-win
 ```